Labs64/swid-generator/README.md

 ## Compatibility

-This library requires J2SE 1.6+.
+This library requires J2SE 1.6 or never.
 All dependencies are handled by Maven.